alexthomas93/Getting-and-Cleaning-Data-Course-Project/README.md

 5. Averages every variable for each activity and subject pair.

 The resulting tidy dataset is saved to a file called `tidy.txt`.
+The `CodeBook.md` file contains an overview of the variables in `tidy.txt`.

+Analysis by Alex Thomas.